 The scene at low tide on Holkham beach.

-This is the iconic Norfolk beach, with miles of natural beauty and a great sense of space.
-Part of the Holkham Estate, the beach is usually accessed via Lady Anne’s Drive, opposite the Victoria Hotel on the A149.
+This is the iconic North Norfolk beach, with miles of natural beauty and a great sense of space.
+As part of the Holkham Estate, the beach is usually accessed via Lady Anne’s Drive, opposite the Victoria Hotel on the A149.
 There’s a variety of walks, such is the size of the beach.
 A left turn at the bottom of the drive takes you through the pinewoods and back along the beach.
-Turning right takes you towards Well-Next-The-Sea and its lifeboat house and dunes, again among the pinewoods.
-This beach has remarkable light and it’s no wonder that it’s featured in many films, including the final scene of “Shakespeare in Love”.
+Turning right takes you towards Wells-Next-The-Sea and its lifeboat house and dunes, again among the pinewoods.
+This beach has remarkable light and it’s no wonder that it has featured in many films, including the final scene of “Shakespeare in Love”.
 Highly recommended.

 It keeps pulling Steve back.